-Queens Teens offers local youth opportunities to learn about contemporary art and gain a deep understanding of the inner workings of a cultural institution, while developing their own creative interest and passion for the arts in a community of like-minded peers.
-The Teens become part of a close-knit professional and peer network that fosters personal and professional growth and provides individualized support as they move towards college and beyond.
+Queens Teens offers local youth opportunities to gain exposure to a cultural institution, while developing their own creative interest and passion for the arts.
+The Teens become part of a close-knit peer network that fosters personal and professional growth.

-For more information, please contact Cata Elisabeth, Coordinator of Family and After School Programs at firstname.lastname@example.org.
+For more information, please contact Cata Elisabeth, Manager of OST (Out-of-School) Youth and Family Programs at email@example.com.

 Queens Teens is made possible by the Keith Haring Foundation.
-Additional support is provided by the New York City Department of Cultural Affairs and New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+The Queens Museum’s Education Programs receive significant support from the William Randolph Hearst Foundation.
+Additional support is provided by the New York City Department of Cultural Affairs and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.